eisenjulian/nlp_estimator_tutorial/blog.md

 ### Pretrained vectors

 Most of the models that we have shown before rely on word embeddings as a first layer to increase performance, and we have so far initialized them at random, however it has been shown all [over](https://arxiv.org/abs/1607.01759) [the](https://arxiv.org/abs/1301.3781) [literature](https://arxiv.org/abs/1103.0398), that specially for small labelled datasets, a great benefit can be obtained by training a different model that also uses embeddings in a separate task that only needs a large unlabelled corpora, and share the results.
 One such task is shown [here](https://www.tensorflow.org/tutorials/word2vec).
-That technique is usually referre to as *transfer learning*.
+That technique is usually referred to as *transfer learning*.

 With that end, we will show you one last model where the embeddings are fixed.
 We will use the pre-trained vectors from [GloVe](https://nlp.stanford.edu/projects/glove/) on the Wikipedia corpus.
 If you have a billion-word + corpus on your domain, it might be also be a good idea to use that one instead.